anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Up_Down_Flow.PNG)

 Domain model objects shouldn't be presented in the view layer or sent via message-passing queues.
 The domain model focuses on invariants and use cases rather than view layer concerns.
 Taking this to the next level.
 It's better to use view model repositories for the purpose of creating complex user interfaces.
-Creating a meaningful layer, where we accommodate the needs of the view layer and only resolve dependencies that are essential.
+Creating a meaningful layer, where we accommodate the needs of the view layer and only resolve dependencies that are essential for the view.
 In complex UI flows, CQRS can help to avoid over-bloated single models for every use case scenario.
 A challenge which is neglected by so many frontend developers.

 A view model repository in the frontend design system has many advantages:

 - Separating concerns of each data model
-- Reactive state handling results in "no eventual consistency" (active model push)
+- Reactive state handling prevents "eventual consistency"
-- Always returns use case specific models
+- Always provides use case specific models
 - Simplifies the composition of different API endoints
-- Providing immutable view models complies with the `.onPush` strategy
+- Immutable view models complies with the `.onPush` strategy
-- Sorting and Filtering data is extracted from Angular pipes
+- Sort and Filter functions are detached from template pipes
-- Storing UI state on the server side through HTTP requests possible
+- Storing UI state on the server side through HTTP requests
+- Unidirectional data flow
-- No code chaos and better unit testing
+- Better unit testing

 **» Projection patterns**<br/>